d4lootSystems

 Some Aspects, like the Aspect of Perpetual StompingAspect of Perpetual Stomping, have a very straightforward effect that has no potential for variation, as we can see in its tooltip text.
 The Aspect will always be the same no matter what.
 That said, most Aspects have one or more elements that have a variable component.
 An example of this is Aspect of MightAspect of Might.
 This will have a random number (between 2.0 and 6.0 seconds) for the duration of Damage reduction granted by Basic skills.

-We call the intervals in which can exist ranges, and we call the precise number on a given Aspect a roll within that range.
+We call these intervals ranges, and we call the precise number on a given Aspect a roll within that range.

 How to Get Aspects